jimblandy/context-switch/README.md

 On Linux:

 -   You will run out of file descriptors.
-Each worker needs two file descriptors, one for the reading end of the upstream pipe, and one for the writing end of the downstream pipe.
+Each task needs two file descriptors, one for the reading end of the upstream pipe, and one for the writing end of the downstream pipe.
 The process also needs a few file descriptors for miscellaneous purposes.
-For 50000 workers, say:
+For 50000 tasks, say:

         $ ulimit -n 100010

 -   You will run out of process id numbers.
 Each thread needs its own pid.
-For 50000 workers, say:
+For 50000 tasks, say:

         $ sudo sysctl kernel.pid_max=1000000